What are the new rules for landlords?

 Landlords in England are required to check the immigration status of their tenants to ensure that they have the right to rent a property in the UK.
 This applies to all tenants over the age of 18, regardless of whether they are named on the tenancy agreement.
 Failure to comply with these regulations can result in fines and even imprisonment.

-The fines related to right to rent increased in February 2024.
+The fines related to the right to rent increased in February 2024.
 Fines for the first breach increased from £80 per lodger and £1,000 per occupier to up to £5,000 per lodger and £10,000 per occupier.
 Repeat breaches will now be fined up to £10,000 per lodger and up to £20,000 per occupier.

 HMO Licensing